Storyboarding…Your Career …by Susan Lute

 The best thing about storyboarding your career is you’re going to see something unexpected in your finished board.
 It will speak to you, tell you something you didn’t know about yourself.
 And, it can be framed.
 Mine hangs in my office.
 When I look at it, the visual image of my writing career reminds me, I’m a work in progress, same as the story I’m currently writing.

-Posted on August 6, 2013, in Susan Lute and tagged craft, exercise, glue sticks, pantser, planner, plotter, poster boards, See Jane Publish, Storyboarding Your Career, storymapping, Susan Lute.
+Posted on August 6, 2013, in General and tagged craft, exercise, glue sticks, pantser, planner, plotter, poster boards, See Jane Publish, Storyboarding Your Career, storymapping, Susan Lute.
 Bookmark the permalink.
 3 Comments.